-The impact of COVID-19 pandemic has impacted us in many ways.
-Employees stayed at home to get office work done and students rely on online learning at home instead of campuses.
-This is also evident even in property rental or sale: virtual inspections have been getting favored by many homes buyers and sellers, as well as tenants and landlords since the social distancing measures have become a norm.
+The impact of the COVID-19 pandemic has impacted us in many ways.
+Employees stayed at home to get office work done and students rely on online learning at home instead of on campuses.
+This is also evident even in property rental or sale: virtual inspections have been getting favored by many home buyers and sellers, as well as tenants and landlords since the social distancing measures have become a norm.

-Real estate companies enhance their listings from just photos and maps related to the property, adding a virtual 360-degree virtual tour to mimic an actual home inspection and enhance the experience at the comfort of a viewer’s location, whether home, office, or on the road.
+Real estate companies enhance their listings from just photos and maps related to the property, adding a virtual 360-degree virtual tour to mimic an actual home inspection and enhance the experience at the comfort of a viewer’s location, whether home, office or on the road.
 Certain property agencies provide an even more immersive experience featuring a real estate agent stationed in a house and virtually touring a remote prospect buyer/renter around the property.
 Others conduct virtual open houses and even virtual auctions for good measure.

 Although virtual home inspections are becoming a regular option for many home buyers and renters amid the pandemic, there are still some who don’t buy into the idea yet.

 If you are keen on conducting a virtual inspection on a property you wish to consider renting or buying with a property agent anytime soon, here are some of the things you should do:

 There are several ways that a virtual property inspection can be conducted.
 Using a 3D virtual tour is the most common way of doing virtual inspections and was widely used even before the pandemic.
 There are listing sites that already use 3D models for some properties listed on their sites.
 You can navigate these 3D virtual tours by either using your mouse and keyboard if you are on a computer or by tapping your screen if you are on a mobile device.